Skip to content

 Checksum-Driven Rollouts

-Each child CR carries a config checksum stamped as a pod template annotation.
+The parent computes a per-component config checksum and stamps it on the component Deployment pod template.
 When the checksum changes (due to config or secret reference changes on the CR), Kubernetes triggers a rolling restart of the affected component.
 Note: rotating a referenced Secret's value without changing the CR does not trigger a rollout — use Force Reload for this case.
 See Internals for the full checksum table and per-component isolation details.

 Resource Ownership